Zlatan Ibrahimović: Style of play

-Considered to be a highly talented player in his youth, due to his prolific goalscoring, consistency, and spectacular strikes, Ibrahimović came to be regarded by many in the sport to be one of the best players in the world during his prime, and as one of the greatest and most complete strikers of his generation; he has also been regarded as one of the greatest strikers of all time.
+Considered to be a highly talented player in his youth, Ibrahimović came to be regarded by many to be one of the best players in the world during his prime, as well as one of the greatest strikers of his generation.
+He has also been regarded as one of the greatest strikers of all time, due to his well-rounded profile, consistency and prolific record.

-Ibrahimović has drawn praise from managers and teammates for his leadership and longevity, as well as his fitness, professionalism, and dedication in training.
+Ibrahimović drew praise from managers and teammates for his leadership qualities, fitness, perfectionism and dedication.
 Regarding his work-ethic, his former Juventus manager Fabio Capello commented in 2016: "At the beginning of his first spell at Juventus [...]
 I noticed that he was weaker than I thought when he had to kick the ball and was not very strong in the air.
 Ibrahimovic [sic] loved making assists more than scoring goals.
 I wanted him to become more ruthless in front of goal and improve his finishing.
 He had the same technical skills as Van Basten and I made him watch some videos of him to improve his finishing.
 I told him to watch Van Basten's movements inside the area and the way he used to score goals.
 Ibra got it straight away; I think results are out there to prove it.
 He is a very humble guy and he worked every day to improve.
 He's proud of himself too, he loves being the best."